Dynamic Policy Fusion for User Alignment Without Re-Interaction: Related Work

 \section{Related Work}

 Learning from human feedback is of particular interest in the RL community as it leverages human knowledge during the learning process, offering several benefits.
-Firstly, it improves the efficiency of the system in terms of sample requirements as well as overall performance ~\cite{guan2020explanation}.
-Secondly, leveraging human feedback has been shown to enable RL agents to solve complex tasks that are otherwise challenging to manually specify through conventional reward functions \cite{lee2021pebble,christiano2017deep}.
+Firstly, it improves the efficiency of the system in terms of sample requirements as well as overall performance \citep{guan2020explanation}.
+Secondly, leveraging human feedback has been shown to enable RL agents to solve complex tasks that are otherwise challenging to manually specify through conventional reward functions \citep{lee2021pebble,christiano2017deep}.
 Consequently, there exist a number of approaches aimed at leveraging human feedback for learning.

-A number of works in interactive reinforcement learning \cite{torrey2013teaching,macglashan2017interactive} examine how agents can learn from state-action level human feedback.
+A number of works in interactive RL \citep{torrey2013teaching,macglashan2017interactive} examine how agents can learn from state-action level human feedback.
 However, such methods are limited, as providing state-action-level feedback is non-intuitive and cognitively taxing.
-Preference-based reinforcement learning \cite{christiano2017deep,lee2021pebble}, uses trajectory-level human preference feedback, using which a corresponding reward function is learned.
+Preference-based RL \citep{christiano2017deep,lee2021pebble}, uses trajectory-level human preference feedback, using which a corresponding reward function is learned.
 However, following the learning of the reward function, this approach may require the agent to interact with the environment again to learn the corresponding policy.
-As our present work focuses on developing a zero-shot approach, to estimate human intent, we instead use RUDDER \cite{arjona2019rudder}, an LSTM-based approach for credit assignment by directly approximating the Q-values from agent trajectories.
+As our present work focuses on developing a zero-shot approach, to estimate human intent, we instead use Return Decomposition for Delayed Rewards (RUDDER) \citep{arjona2019rudder}, an Long Short Term Memory (LSTM)-based approach for credit assignment by directly approximating the Q-values from agent trajectories.
 These Q-values are then translated into the required intent-specific policy.
 There are more recent work addressing credit assignment such as \cite{patil2020align,zhang2024interpretable}, but we resort to RUDDER for our work due to it's simplicity.